ROCm/ROCm.github.io/install.md

 Southbridge PCIe I/O controller.
 If you motherboard is part of this category, please do not use this connector for your GPUs, if you intend to exploit ROCm.

-Our GFX8 GPU's (Fiji & Polaris family) and GFX9 ( VEGA)  use PCIe Gen 3 and PCIe Atomics.

-New GPU Support for ROCm 1.6

-	Radeon Instinct Family MI25, MI8, MI6
-	Radeon Vega Frontier Edition

 Current CPUs which support PCIe Gen3 + PCIe Atomics are:
   * Intel Xeon E5 v3 or newer CPUs;
   * Intel Xeon E3 v3 or newer CPUs;